-I have been educated from primary to secondary in the Solomon Islands.
-The latter years of my tertiary education were done overseas - Papua New Guinea, Australia and New Zealand.
-I have qualifications ranging from TAFE certificates in Vocational Education & Training to a Masters in Education, (First Class Honours)
+L’ Amour Gina-Whewell is from the Solomon Islands and living in Australia since 2000 was educated in the Solomon Islands, Papua New Guinea, Australia and New Zealand and has qualifications ranging from TAFE certificates in Vocational Education & Training to a Masters in Education, (First Class Honours).